 I was supposed to be training students for field data collection.
-Kate, a recent arrival to Minnesota, was in the midst of learning how to spot loons, ID them from their colored leg bands, find their nests, and record data related to breeding ecology and behavior.
-When Kate announced that she was uncomfortable paddling a canoe on Whitefish and wished to skip the training session, I initially glanced out at the flat lake in puzzlement.
+Lauren, a recent arrival to Minnesota, was in the midst of learning how to spot loons, ID them from their colored leg bands, find their nests, and record data related to breeding ecology and behavior.
+When Lauren announced that she was uncomfortable paddling a canoe on Whitefish and wished to skip the training session, I initially glanced out at the flat lake in puzzlement.
 But we had hit windy and wavy conditions on Whitefish two days before, so I quickly deduced that she was uneasy about venturing out on the same body of water again so soon.
 “Okay”, I said, “maybe you can find a put-in for the Upper Whitefish-Steamboat loon pair.”
-We looked at a road map, planned Kate’s route, and went our separate ways.
+We looked at a road map, planned Lauren’s route, and went our separate ways.

-Leaving Kate ashore again, I set out to check more loon pairs on the main lake.
+Leaving Lauren ashore again, I set out to check more loon pairs on the main lake.
 At the Little Island territory, I ran across a nest with two eggs in a patch of cattails.
 It was attended by an unmarked loon pair.